 Antigen Testing is the fastest and cheapest of all lab tests for COVID-19.
-Unlike PCR and LAMP, the genetic material of the virus is not searched for, but rather the protein structures on a virally infected cell produced by COVID-19; usually the so-called ‘spike’ protein.
+Unlike PCR , the genetic material of the virus is not searched for, but rather the protein structures on a virally infected cell produced by COVID-19; usually the so-called ‘spike’ protein.
 Antigen tests often become positive after having had symptoms for a couple of days.
 Their use is particularly powerful when patients are attending communal events and a quick check needs to be performed to see if attendees are infectious with COVID-19.
-Furthermore, during winter months, when people often have symptoms of the common cold or flu, performing an antigen test will ascertain whether the condition is the coronavirus or not. .
+Furthermore, during winter months, when people often have symptoms of the common cold or flu, performing an antigen test will ascertain whether the condition is the coronavirus or not.

 Antibody tests: When we get infected with COVID-19, our bodies make antibodies to fight the infection.
 The antibody test looks for the presence of these antibodies, which usually mean that we have been infected with COVID-19 in the past.
 This test uses a finger-prick blood test.